Japanese submarine I-9: Sixth war patrol

 On 7 November 1942, I-9 detached from the B Patrol Unit to conduct a reconnaissance flight over Espiritu Santo in the New Hebrides.
-She received orders on 11 November to proceed to the anchiorage at Shortland Island in the Shortland Islands after completing the flight.
+She received orders on 11 November to proceed to the anchorage at Shortland Island in the Shortland Islands after completing the flight.
 Her floatplane flew over Espiritu Santo on 12 November, but dense cloud cover prevented its crew from sighting any ships.
 She then made for the Shortland anchorage, which she reached on 19 November 1942.

 Guadalcanal supply runs

-While I-9 was still at sea, the commander of the 6th Fleet, Vice Admiral Teruhisa Komatsu, addressed a meeting of the commanding officers of his fleet′s submarines on 16 November 1942 to inform them that the commander-in-chief of the Combined Fleet, Admiral Isoroku Yamamoto, had ordered the 6th Fleet to organize a system of supply runs to the Imperial Japanese Army's 17th Army forces fighting on Guadalcanal.
+While I-9 was still at sea, the commander of the 6th Fleet, Vice Admiral Teruhisa Komatsu, addressed a meeting of the commanding officers of his fleet's submarines on 16 November 1942 to inform them that the commander-in-chief of the Combined Fleet, Admiral Isoroku Yamamoto, had ordered the 6th Fleet to organize a system of supply runs to the Imperial Japanese Army's 17th Army forces fighting on Guadalcanal.
 Selected to participate in the supply operation, I-9 loaded cargo after arriving at the Shortland anchorage, and on 24 November 1942 set out for Guadalcanal with a cargo of 32 tons of ammunition and food.
 She arrived at Kamimbo on the northwest coast of Guadalcanal and unloaded her cargo on 26 November, then departed for Truk, where she arrived on 1 December 1942.

 In late December 1942, I-9 got back underway, departing Truk for the Shortland anchorage, where she called from 2 to 4 January 1943 to load 21 tons of food in rubber containers.
 She then proceeded to Guadalcanal on her second supply run, where she unloaded the containers at Kamimbo on 6 January 1943.
 She then returned to Shortland, where she arrived on 8 January.
 She departed on 10 January for her third supply run, but was forced to abandon her plans to unload her cargo when she arrived off Guadalcanal on 12 January 1943 to find the Kamimbo area patrolled by Allied motor torpedo boats.